 ACADEMIC YEAR A list of important dates and deadlines for the academic period beginning in September and ending at the end of the following August.

 ADVISING Personal assistance to students in dealing with academic issues.
-There is an Arts Academic Advising office in BUCH D111.
-They’re a terrific bunch of folks and their website is loaded with useful info: advising.arts.ubc.ca
+Each faculty has an advising office.
+For Faculty of Arts there is an Arts Academic Advising office in BUCH D111.
+They’re a terrific bunch of folks and their website is loaded with useful info.

 ALUMNI People who have graduated from a university, school, or college.
 We <3 our Arts One Alum.